 Political parties are banned, and all electoral candidates run as independents.

 Since 2011, the UAE has aggressively cracked down on opposition activists, particularly if they are suspected of belonging to the Association for Reform and Guidance (Al-Islah), a group formed in 1974 to advocate for democratic reform.
-The government has accused members of Al-Islah of being foreign agents of the Muslim Brotherhood intent on overthrowing the regime, and designated the Muslim Brotherhood a terrorist organization in 2014.
-Qatar’s support for the Muslim Brotherhood was a factor in the UAE’s efforts to isolate that country in 2017.
-Dozens of activists, civil society leaders, academics, and students remain imprisoned during the year as part of the broader crackdown, including those convicted in a 2013 mass trial of 94 dissidents.
+The government has accused members of Al-Islah of being foreign agents of the Muslim Brotherhood intent on overthrowing the regime, and designated the Muslim Brotherhood as a terrorist organization in 2014.
+Qatar’s support for the Muslim Brotherhood has been a factor in efforts by the UAE, Saudi Arabia, and their regional allies to isolate that country since 2017.
+Dozens of activists, civil society leaders, academics, and students remained imprisoned during 2018 as part of the broader crackdown.

 B2.
 Is there a realistic opportunity for the opposition to increase its support or gain power through elections?
 0 / 4